btskinner/rworkshop/_modules/wrangle_one.md

 ## setwd('<path>/<to>/rworkshop/scripts')
 ```

-You can correctly set the working directory by opening the script using
+Since we’re using RStudio, you can also correctly set the working
-Rstudio’s *Files* menu, which is in the bottom right-hand box.
-Once
+directory by opening the script using Rstudio’s *Files* menu, which is
-you’ve found your script, use the *More* menu option “Set As Working
+in the bottom right-hand window.
+Once you’ve found your script, use the
-Directory” to set the `scripts` directory to the working directory.
-Try
+*More* menu option “Set As Working Directory” to set the `scripts`
-reading the data again.
+directory to the working directory.
+Try reading the data again.

 Viewing data
 ============